-With a bright, patchy color scheme, unique pocket system, and performance that did not stand up to most of our review metrics, the Cotopaxi Teca is best-suited for the zany adventurer who does not require unrelenting performance from their apparel.
-This piece was less wind resistant, bulkier, and less streamlined than nearly all of the other windbreakers in our review, but with such a unique pattern and a kangaroo pocket to boot, we know their a few fashionistas out there who will be psyched to bring some added color to their outdoor wear.
+With a bright, patchy color scheme, unique pocket system, and performance that is more fashion than function, the Cotopaxi Teca packs a fun style into a low price tag, winning our Best Buy award.
+This piece is less wind resistant and less streamlined than nearly all of the other windbreakers in our review.
+But with such a unique pattern and a kangaroo pocket to boot, we know there are a few fashionistas out there who will be psyched to bring some added color to their outdoor wear.

 Cotopaxi Teca Half-Zip Unisex Review

 Compare prices at 2 resellers Pros: Unique pocket system, bright and interesting colors

 Cons: Bulky, less-than-incredible wind resistance, not versatile design

 The unisex Teca was outperformed by nearly all of the other models in our review, due mainly to its baggy fit and lack of technical features.
 However, it doesn't have any truly low scores.
 What it does have, is a lower price.
 If you're looking for a quirky model without techy features and too many dollar signs, it might be right for you.